wp-plugins/amazon-link/readme.txt

 1. Update the settings (at least change the default Affiliate Tag), see the FAQ.
 1. Place `[amazon asin=<ASIN>&text=<LINK TEXT>]` in a post or page to create a link.
 1. Place `[amazon cat=<CATEGORY LIST>&last=<NUMBER OF POSTS>]` in a page or post to create a wishlist.
+1. Optionally install your own style sheet in '/amazon-link/user_styles.css', see the FAQ.

 == Frequently Asked Questions ==